 For a 14-day trip to Thailand, our recommendation is to contract 15-20 GB for 14 days.
 This is enough for most travelers with normal use: Google Maps constantly running, Instagram, WhatsApp, and occasional searches.

-If you are going to work remotely or plan to make frequent video calls, upgrade to the next higher plan.
-PuraSim plans allow you to recharge data if you run out, so it's not a problem if you fall short: you won't suddenly lose coverage.
+If you're going to work remotely or plan to make frequent video calls, upgrade to the next plan.
+PuraSim plans allow you to top up data if you run out, so it's not a problem if you fall short: you won't suddenly lose coverage.

 PuraSim offers specific plans for Thailand with different data and duration options.
-See the full collection in our plans for Thailand.
+Check out the complete collection in our plans for Thailand.

 Activating a PuraSim eSIM is as simple as scanning a QR code.
 There's no need to go to a store, no need to wait for any shipment.
 The entire process takes less than 5 minutes:

-- Buy your plan on purasim.com for Thailand.
+- Purchase your plan at purasim.com for Thailand.
 You will receive an email with the QR code.

-- Install the eSIM: go to Settings → Mobile Data → Add Data Plan (on iPhone) or Settings → Connections → SIM Manager (on Android).
+- Install the eSIM: go to Settings → Cellular → Add Data Plan (on iPhone) or Settings → Connections → SIM Manager (on Android).

 - Scan the QR code or manually enter the activation data.